 res.json() vs res.send() vs res.end() in Express

-Express is one of the most popular web frameworks for Node.js - probably used by most Node.js developers.
-It's an excellent framework that has a myriad of HTTP utility methods, and it also performs well.
+Express is one of the most popular web frameworks for Node.js.
+Most Node.js developers have used it at some point.
+It’s got a pile of HTTP utility methods, and it performs well.

 Response

-Whenever an Express application server receives an HTTP request, it will provide the developer with an object, commonly referred to as res.
-Here's a really simple example:
+Whenever an Express app receives an HTTP request, it hands the developer an object commonly called res.
+Here’s a bare-bones example:

 app.get('/api/test', (req, res) => {